Las Vegas Lights FC

 Las Vegas Lights Football Club is an American professional soccer team based in Las Vegas, Nevada, that plays in the USL Championship.
 The team made its debut in 2018 and plays its home games at Cashman Field.

-The team employs neon imagery in its crest and jerseys.
-It has engaged in unusual promotions to attract fans, including the use of llama mascots and rewarding players with casino chips.
+The club is known for its neon-themed branding on its badge and kits, along with unconventional fan engagement tactics such as llama mascots and casino chips.
 The Lights are owned by an investment group led by former Major League Baseball player José Bautista.

 History

 The first professional soccer team to be based in Las Vegas was the Las Vegas Quicksilvers of the North American Soccer League, who moved from San Diego after the 1976 season.
 The team played at Las Vegas Stadium and had an average attendance of 7,092 during the 1977 season, but moved back to San Diego the following year.
 The Las Vegas Seagulls of the American Soccer League briefly played at Las Vegas Stadium (by then the Las Vegas Silver Bowl) in 1979, but were terminated by the league after their first season due to financial issues.
 The city also played host to the 1994 FIFA World Cup draw in December 1993 and was considered several times for a Major League Soccer (MLS) franchise, but was passed over by the league.

 The city hosted several exhibition matches between club and national soccer teams during the early 2010s, including a 2012 World Football Challenge match between Real Madrid and Santos Laguna that drew a state-record attendance of 29,152 spectators.
 An MLS expansion bid was explored in 2014, led by Findlay Sports and Entertainment and the Cordish Company, proposing a 24,000-seat stadium at Symphony Park in Downtown Las Vegas.
 The Las Vegas bid was rejected for further consideration by MLS in February 2015, putting an end to plans for the publicly financed downtown stadium.
 Despite an attempted revival, the city declined to submit a proposal in time for the league's deadline for expansion bids in February 2017.

 In April 2017, Brett Lashbrook submitted a formal proposal to the Las Vegas City Manager to use Cashman Field as the venue of a USL expansion team that would begin play in 2018.
 The Las Vegas City Council approved the Cashman Field lease in July, and the USL began planning for a formal announcement in mid-August.
 On August 11, 2017, Las Vegas was formally announced as a USL expansion team that would join the league in 2018.
 The team unveiled its official name, Las Vegas Lights FC, on August 29 and its official crest in late October.